Impact of thermal effects on prompt-collapse binary neutron star mergers: Results

 For these core-bounce evolutions, we find that the total disk mass continues to decrease slightly at the end of our simulations, due to accretion onto the remnant black hole.
 To ensure a fair comparison, Table~\ref{table:thermal} reports the disk mass at the same late time ($\sim2.3$~ms after the start of the bounce) for all four thermal treatments, and we note that the quoted values thus represent an upper limit on the total disk mask.
 We find that the late-time disk mass ranges from 0.025 to 0.035~$\Ms$ for the different thermal treatments, indicating 33\% fractional difference between the two most different cases.
 We point out that these differences in $M_{\rm ej}$ and $M_{\rm disk}$ are larger than the changes we find as result of the different Lorentz factor limits required to evolve some of the bounce-collapse evolutions through merger (see Apenndix~\ref{sec:caps} for further discussion).

-Determining the numerical significance of these differences would require a resolution study to quantify our errors.
-For reference, in a previous study, we estimated the fractional error in $M_{\rm ej}$ to be $\sim$30\%, based on simulations at three different resolutions, for a system with a different cold EoS and a lower total mass of 2.6$\Ms$ (see Appendix D of \cite{Raithel:2023zml}).
-We leave a resolution study under more similar conditions, to investigate these differences in more detail, to a future work.
+Determining the numerical significance of these differences would require a resolution study to quantify our errors, which is beyond the scope of the current work.
+To provide an approximate reference point, we note that in a previous study, we estimated the fractional error in $M_{\rm ej}$ to be $\sim$30\%, based on simulations at three different resolutions, for a system with a different cold EoS but a similar total mass of $M_{\rm ADM}= 2.76\Ms$.
+The resolution of the present work is comparable to the medium-resolution from that study ($\Delta x=156$), and the initial separations for the BNS systems are identical as well (see \cite{Raithel:2022san} and Appendix D of \cite{Raithel:2023zml}).
+Thus, although the conditions of the previous resolution study are not an exact match to the current work, we expect $\sim$30\% errors in $M_{\rm ej}$ to be a reasonable estimate for our current purposes.
+We also point out that these simulations do not include neutrinos, which may be important for modeling the mass ejection \cite[e.g.,][]{Foucart:2016rxm,Espino:2023mda}.
+We leave a resolution study under more similar conditions and with neutrinos included, to investigate these differences in more detail, to a future work.